|

 hampered the birding slightly.
 Somewhat disappointed we returned for our

 final hearty breakfast.
-A quick turn around and we packed our bags
+A quick turn around and we packed our bags and

-for us again!
+us again!
 Elated at finally nailing good views of these after several

 fleeting glimpses during the tour, we could return and head off south